kubecost/docs/enterprise.md

 Connect internal alerting, monitoring, and BI solutions to Kubecost metrics and reporting.

 ### Enterprise Support
-Dedicated SRE support with private Slack channel and video calls.
+Dedicated SRE support via private Slack channel and video calls.
+Expert technical support and guidance based on your specific goals.

 <br/>